GaijinEntertainment/GaijinApplicationPlatform/docs/central/logging.md

 title: Logging
 ---

-Every significant action in Central performed by the user is recorded in the event log.
+In Central every significant action performed by the user is recorded in the event log.
+This means that any action that has an impact on the system or application, such as modifying access rights in the application, creating a new API key or service account, is logged and stored for future reference.
+It is designed to help administrators monitor and analyze user behavior and ensure compliance with security policies.

+---

 On the most important pages of Central there are **Latest activity** blocks with a table of 30 recent changes.
 At the bottom of the table there is a **Show more** button for going to a more detailed log page.
 This block is presented on four pages: